jusatdeloitte/genai-flow-workshop/docs/custom_config.md

 ## 2. **Agents**

-For an autonomous chat, you'll need to create multiple agents, including:
+2.1. **Configure agents**: For an autonomous chat, you'll need to create multiple agents, including:
 1) group_chat_manager (manages the conversation and it's length with [max_turns](https://microsoft.github.io/autogen/docs/reference/agentchat/conversable_agent/#:~:text=Default%20is%20None.-,max_turns,-int%20or%20None) parameter, use this template)
 2) user_proxy (initiates the conversation, doesn't need any modifications, just use [the generic one we've prepared](../templates/user_proxy.json))
 3) the ones who're engaging in a conversation

+The most important thing to modify in the agents configs is the `system_message`.
+You can also play around with the rest of the parameters referring to the [documentation](https://microsoft.github.io/autogen/docs/topics), but keep in mind that this could cause unexpected issues that will be hard to debug within the workshop.

-Start by creating a system message which will set a role and a task for the agent.
+System message will set a **role** and a **task** for the agent.
 To create a system_message that follows prompting best-practices, we recommend using the [System Prompt Generator tool](https://chatgpt.com/g/g-8qIKJ1ORT-system-prompt-generator).
 Explain in natural language what the agent is supposed to do, and ChatGPT will craft a perfectly formatted prompt for your agent.
-Then, you can use the prompt below to format your system_message for a JSON file with ChatGPT or simply paste your text *without any prompts* into [this pre-built agent](https://chatgpt.com/g/g-2sLr73LCL-json-formatter):
+Then, you can either paste your text *without any prompts* into [this pre-built agent](https://chatgpt.com/g/g-2sLr73LCL-json-formatter) or use the prompt below to format your system_message for JSON with ChatGPT:

 `Format this text so I can paste it into a JSON entry "system_message": "", using /n for for line breaks and correct code formatting elements.
 Do not create multiple entries, the only entry I need is system_message and it includes all the text below: <your system_message>`

 If you notice that the behaviour of your agent doesn't reflect your intentions, try debugging your prompt by pasting it into [ChatGPT](https://chatgpt.com/), followed by the task, e.g. "create tetris".
 This way you'll avoid the hustle of importing new configurations to Autogen and waiting the multi agent conversation to be over.

-2.1. **Configure agent models**: To make your workflow both effective and cost-efficient, select stronger models (gpt-4o/gpt-4o-mini) for complex tasks requiring precision (writing code, math) and weaker models (gpt-3.5-turbo) for simpler tasks such as e.g. managing the conversation or checking spelling.
+2.2. **Configure agent models**: To make your workflow both effective and cost-efficient, select stronger models (gpt-4o/gpt-4o-mini) for complex tasks requiring precision (writing code, math) and weaker models (gpt-3.5-turbo) for simpler tasks such as e.g. managing the conversation or checking spelling.

 | Model Name              | Ranking | Input Token Cost (per 1M) | Output Token Cost (per 1M) | Cost Efficiency Compared to Rest |
 |-------------------------|---------|---------------------------|----------------------------|-----------------------------------|